jaipandya/SublimeTutor/tutorial/chapter_2_9.md

 `F5` to the rescue.

+Note: in some setups the shortcut may be mapped to `Ctrl + F5` without the Fn key, which will perform a case-sensitive sort.
+If the case-insensitive sort has no shortcut assigned (see under the menu by navigating to Edit > Sort Lines) you can map this yourself by adding your choice of keys to your "user key bindings file".
+Open this by navigating to the menu item via "Sublime Text > Preferences > Key Bindings - User"

 Unlike other text transformation commands, this one uses function keys to do the magic.
 To remember, correlate `5` with the shape of `S` in `S`orting.